Humad/Sentiment-Analysis/README.md

 # Limitations
 The classifiers are biased and more likely to detect negative sentiment than positive sentiment.
 In an attempt to counter this, I reduced the impact of negativity on the total sentiment and raised the impact of positivity.
 However, this does not always work.

-Furthermore, performing analysis on old NYT articles might produce an error due to a lack of a lead paragraph returned by the API
+Furthermore, performing analysis on old NYT articles might produce an error due to a lack of a lead paragraph returned by the API.

 # To do
 - ~Add more comments to make code more readable~